tomjanus/reemission-paper/README.md

 make clean
 ```

+inside the `paper_source` directory.
 To also remove all generated figure PDFs and the final compiled paper:

 ```bash
 make cleanall